Creamy Coconut Curry Sauce with Seared Sea Scallops

 - In place of jasmine rice or white rice, you can substitute with brown rice, quinoa, or cauliflower rice.
 However, cauli rice will NOT absorb coconut milk and should be served steamed or sautéed.

-- To try other proteins, consider the following: chicken, beef, shrimp, eggplant, tofu, or other fish
+- Consider trying with: chicken, beef, shrimp, eggplant, tofu, or other fish.

 - Suggested vegetables to add on or replace string beans: spinach, eggplant, steamed broccoli, or blistered shishito peppers.